jeromecoupe/webstoemp/src/blogposts/2020-10-10-github-actions-deploy-craftcms.md

             php craft migrate/all
             php craft project-config/apply
             php craft clear-caches/all
+{% endraw %}
 ```

-By creating a `craftdeploy.yaml` file in `./.github/workflows/` and using the on push event set to the `master` branch, we ensure that this workflow will run every time we push code to the master branch of our repository.
+By creating a `craftdeploy.yaml` file in `./.github/workflows/` and by setting the push event to the `master` branch, we ensure that this workflow will run every time we push code to the master branch of our repository.

 Granted, this is a very basic workflow and it can certainly be improved upon.
-[Hit me up on Twitter](https://twitter.com/jeromecoupe) if you have ideas.
-I have been testing it with a recent Craft project for a couple of months and I haven't had any issue so far.
+Feel free to [hit me up on Twitter](https://twitter.com/jeromecoupe) if you have ideas.

+I have been testing it with a couple of Craft projects for a couple of months and have not experienced any issue so far.
 The workflow is consistenty taking between 1 and 3 minutes to run, which I find rather reasonable.

-While I will probably continue using Buddy and the likes for more complex needs, I am happy with the convenient and reliable option Github Actions provides.
+While I will probably continue using Buddy and the likes for more complex needs, I am also quite happy with the convenient, cheap and reliable option Github Actions provides.